abhishek-kumar-code/Redfish_Public/docs/support/SchemaSupplementInput.md

      BYTE     clock_seq_low,
      BYTE[6]  node
     }

-then for little-endian systems (including x86 systems), there is a little-endian to network-byte-order conversion required for the first three fields to convert the SMBIOS binary UUID to network byte order.
+Little-endian systems (including x86 systems) require a little-endian to network-byte-order conversion for the first three fields in order to convert the SMBIOS binary UUID to network byte order.

-Therefore, as specified in the SMBIOS 2.6+ specification, if the canonical UUID string is:
+As specified in the SMBIOS 2.6+ specification, if the canonical UUID string is:

     "00112233-4455-6677-8899-aabbccddeeff"

 then the corresponding raw representation in the SMBIOS UUID structure would be:

     raw_smbios_uuid={ 0x33, 0x22, 0x11, 0x00, 0x55, 0x44, 0x77, 0x66, 0x88, 0x99, 0xAA, 0xBB, 0xCC, 0xDD, 0xEE, 0xFF }

+Notice in the above SMBIOS representation that each of the first three words boundaries are in little-endian order.
+For example, the hex digits "00112233" are represented by the first raw SMBIOS 4-byte DWORD "0x33, 0x22, 0x11, 0x00".

-and the C-code to convert the raw SMBIOS UUID struct in a little-endian system to the canonical string would be:
+The following sample code (written in C) could be used to convert the raw SMBIOS UUID struct in a little-endian system to the 35-character canonical string:

     /* routine to convert raw little-endian smbios structure to canonical string */ sprintf(redfishUUID,"%02x%02x%02x%02x-%02x%02x-%02x%02x-%02x%02x-%02x%02x%02x%02x%02x%02x")